feram18/led-stock-ticker/README.md

 The `config.json` file follows the following format:
 ```
   "tickers":                      Options for stocks and cryptocurrencies preferences
-    "stocks"          Array       Pass an array of stock symbols.
+    "stocks"          Array       Pass an array of stock symbols
                                   Example: ["TSLA", "AMZN", "MSFT"]
-    "cryptos"         Array       Pass an array of cryptocurrency symbols.
+    "cryptos"         Array       Pass an array of cryptocurrency symbols
                                   Example: ["BTC", "ETH", "LTC"]
-  "currency"          String      Currency in which you would like to see the prices displayed.
+  "currency"          String      Currency in which you would like to see the prices displayed
-                                  Example: "EUR" (Default: USD).
+                                  Example: "EUR" (Default: USD)
-  "clock_format"      String      Sets the preferred clock format.
+  "clock_format"      String      Sets the preferred clock format
                                   Accepted values are "12h" and "24h" (Default: 12h).
 ```